-Noho is more low-key, notably less-touristed and a good deal quieter than its similarly abbreviated neighbor on the south side of Houston Street, but Noho has more in common with Soho than a catchy nickname.
+Noho is more low-key and somewhat quieter than its similarly abbreviated neighbor on the south side of Houston Street, but Noho has more in common with Soho than a catchy nickname.
 Like Soho, Noho is rich in historic architecture and high-ceilinged loft-style apartments, both in ambitious new construction luxury condominiums and high-end condo conversion projects.
 And yet there's more to Noho -- which is roughly bounded by Houston Street, the Bowery, Astor Place, and Broadway, also considered part of Greenwich Village -- than a nickname and some lofts.

-Noho has a striking variety in structures, with neighboring marble, brick, cast-iron and terra cotta facades lending each Noho block a unique and diverse look.
-More so than Soho, which long ago lost its artistic edge amid a rising tide of poshness, Noho remains a lively artistic and cultural neighborhood.
-Besides the expected boutiques, cool nightlife spots and a wide array of eateries, NoHo is also home to a wide range of museums, theaters, live music venues, and even a small opera company.
+Noho has a striking variety of structures, with neighboring marble, brick, cast-iron and terracotta facades lending each Noho block a unique and diverse look.
+Noho also manages to still remain a lively artistic and cultural neighborhood.
+Besides the expected boutiques, cool nightlife spots and the wide array of eateries, NoHo is also home to a range of museums, theaters, live music venues, and even a small opera company.
 Even the condominium listings of Noho seem to adhere to the neighborhood’s alternately artistic and understated aesthetic.
-The ultra-luxurious celebrity-mecca condo 40 Bond is one of Manhattan’s hottest new construction condominiums, and neighbor 25 Bond, a condo conversion in what was once a parking garage, gives the neighborhood a top-tier boutique condo listing.
+The ultra-luxurious 40 Bond is one of Manhattan’s hottest new construction condominiums, and neighbor 25 Bond, a condo conversion in what was once a parking garage, gives the neighborhood a top-tier boutique condo listing.
 Sophisticated, diverse, and bursting with quintessentially downtown vitality, Noho is more than Soho north.
 It’s also one of downtown Manhattan's most appealing places to live.

 36 Bleecker Street , Noho, Nolita